How To Install a New Hard Drive

 Connecting Your Hard Drive

-The next part of our install new hard drive guide is to connect the cables.
+The next part is to connect the cables.
 Now that you have fitted your hard drive you need to actually connect it to the motherboard.

 The IDE cable that you need to connect to the motherboard is typically color coded to make things easier.
 The actual colors depend on the manufacturer, but it's usually the blue connector to the motherboard, black to the master device, and grey to the slave device.